SpamixOfficial/blutils/README.md

 Blutils aims to improve the experience of your system with lightwheight, :sparkles:fast:sparkles: and good looking visuals.

+Except just being amazing, Blutils also strives to be compatible with existing GNU coreutils.
+This means that Blutils brings QOL-features while feeling somewhat familiar!

+NOTE: Blutils is compatible in almost every way, except SELinux and SMACK functionality.

 This set of coretutils has a lot of work left to do, but check out the Implementation tracker down below to find out what utils are done!

 # Building